Nilssten/web-status-checker/README.md

 # 🌐 Web Status Checker using WebCrawler

-This Python script checks the HTTP status codes of all links found on a given webpage.
+This project checks the HTTP status codes of all links found on a given webpage.
 It uses a web crawler approach to extract and validate links — ideal for automation engineers, QA testers, SEO audits, and developers.

 ---